Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 main()
 ```

-This will set up the Addon for communication with the SysAP.
+This will set up the Addon for communication with the System Access Point.
 When running on a local development
 machine, this involves reading the `FREEATHOME_BASE_URL`, `FREEATHOME_API_USERNAME` and
 `FREEATHOME_API_PASSWORD` environment variables, as described in the
-[walkthrough]({{<relref gettingstarted>}}), when running on the SysAP itself, the addon can use a
+[walkthrough]({{<relref gettingstarted>}}), when running on the System Access Point itself,
-local unix socket instead.
+the addon can use a local unix socket instead.

-The `FreeAtHome` class is the main class to interact with when developing a free@home Addon.
+The `FreeAtHome` class is the main class to interact with when developing an ABB free@home Addon.

 ### Creating virtual devices

 When writing an Addon, a common use-case is to integrate some external device into the free@home
 system.
-This can be done by "virtual" devices: The SysAP does not have (direct) access to the actual
+This can be done by "virtual" devices: The System Access Point does not have (direct) access to the actual
 hardware device, so instead sends all commands and updates to a virtual device instead (and
 similarly can receive commands from this virtual device).
 The Addon can then perform it's own
 actions whenever necessary.